You can easily start your own sustainable garden in small spaces such as your backyard, a balcony or a patio.

 (Handy tip: The easiest way you can germinate an avocado pit is by throwing it in your vermicomposting.)

 They taste delicious in salads and in homemade guacamole.

 And they have plenty of healthy nutrients and tons of good fats.

-Which one are you going to plant?
+Which one are you going to plant in small spaces?

 Stick with plants that yield your favorite flavors.
 Or choose veggies you’ve never tried before.